Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

   - Credits - View app credits and attributions
   - Refresh Dataframe button - A catch all to rerun Streamlit if the images do not load correctly from Github

-- Comparison Section
+- Main view
-  - Compare any two Kaiju from the dataframe (CSV file)
+  - Comparison section: Compare any two Kaiju from the dataframe (CSV file)
-  - Research Section (image grid) View information about each of the Kaiju.
+  - Research Section (image grid): View information about each of the Kaiju.
 Use the options in the sidebar to customise data and layout

 ### Installation Requirements, Dependencies and Libraries
 - Developed using Python 3.12.8 on Windows 11